 Adults who are more socially connected are healthier and live longer than their more isolated peers, and social disconnectedness and perceived isolation seem to be independently associated with lower levels of self-rated physical health.

 Cohousing is an answer to this need for social webbing.
-Originating in Denmark in the 1960s, cohousing has become popular in both Europe and the United States over the past two decades.
+Originating in Denmark in the 1960s, interest in cohousing worldwide has surged in recent years, a trend driven by folks seeking a downsized, community-oriented and environmentally-friendly lifestyle.
+Cohousing is also gaining traction among millennials as they search for a better way to raise their children.
 Nearly 200 cohousing communities exist in the United States today, ranging in size and shape but nearly all premised on the belief that people are happier, healthier and more resilient if they live in community.

 Some of the experiences of living in a neighborhood or a condominium or other shared living situations are applicable to cohousing.
 But cohousing adds specific organizing principles, goals and characteristics that are designed to enhance the community aspects of living together, similar to a small village or a group of extended family members.